Feb 03, 2026 · 9 min read

 You are not just losing time; you are losing the physical goods you intended to sell.

 - If your line produces 500 widgets per hour, and each widget yields a $10 profit margin, a 4-hour breakdown instantly nukes $20,000 in pure profit.
-That time can never be recovered.
+That time can rarely be recovered.

 When a continuous process (like a plastic extruder or a food baking oven) stops abruptly, the material currently inside the machine is often ruined.

-- Scrap Material Cost: The raw material that must be thrown away.
+- Scrap Material Cost: The raw material that typically should be thrown away.

 - Disposal Fees: The cost to physically haul away and recycle the hardened plastic or burnt food.